-If you’re like most people, you struggle with at least one feeling of frustration during your workday.
+If you’re like most people, you struggle with at least one feeling of frustration and the need to overcome frustration during your workday.

 Whether it’s because you’re not getting a promotion you deserve or your coworker is monopolizing all of the suitable assignments, negative feelings can quickly get in the way of your daily productivity.

 The good news is that there are ways to reduce workplace frustration with work colleagues and improve your focus.

 In this blog post, we’ll share tips for making it through frustrating days at work—plus ideas for staying productive when setbacks happen.

 Whether you’re just starting or have been working in the same position for years, these solutions will help make life a little easier (and more rewarding).

 Here are some tips on how to eliminate frustration at work:

 Analyze the situation